JeeWeetje/lora-azure-iot-workshop/AzureUWP.md

 The input will be created and the connection to the hub is tested automatically.

-### Connecting the hubs to Azure Stream Analytics job output
+### Connecting the EventHub to Azure Stream Analytics job output

 As shown above, the Azure Stream Analytics job will connect to the Event Hub.
 Follow these steps to define the output of Azure Stream Analytics.

-10. Select `Outputs`
+1. `Go back` to the StreamAnalytics job opening page and now Select `Outputs`
-11. Select `Add`.
+2. Select `Add`.
 A dialog to add a new output is shown

     ![alt tag](img/azure-portal-add.png)

-12. Enter `huboutputsink` as Output alias
+3. Enter `huboutputsink` as Output alias
-13. The `Event Hub` is already selected as Sink and all other fields are automatically filled in with the right Event Hub, `iotworkshop-eh` *Note: in lower case*
+4. The `Event Hub` is already selected as Sink (if multiple EventHubs are available, check if the right one is selected) and all other fields are automatically filled in with the right Event Hub, `iotworkshop-eh` *Note: in lower case* _(**Warning** What if the EventHub does not show up?
+Add it by hand)_

     ![alt tag](img/azure-stream-analytics-add-output.png)

-14. Change the Format into `Array`. *Note: Our output will generate JSON.
+5. Do not forget to `change` the Format into `Array`. *Note: Our output will generate JSON.
 And multiple lines of JSON are NOW formatted as Array, NOT as separated lines.
-Pleasse double check this again*
+Please double check this again*
-15. Select `Create`
+6. Select `Create`
-16. The Output will be created and the connection to the hub is tested automatically.
+7. The Output will be created and the connection to the hub is tested automatically.

 The output is now defined.
 Let's add the Azure Stream Analytics job query to connect input and output.